-As I was jotting down my thoughts yesterday, I had spent five weeks without tapped water.
+As I was jotting down my thoughts yesterday, I had spent two months without tapped water.

-Yes, five weeks without tapped water in Blantyre City!
+Yes, two months without tapped water in Blantyre City!

-This is happening at a time cholera fatalities are increasing.
+This is happening at a time cholera fatalities continue to be reported.

-This is despite that, this week, Malawi has registered over 25,500 cumulative cholera cases since the disease broke out in March last year.
+This is despite that, this week, Malawi has registered over 2,000 cholera cases.

-To make matters worse, the number of cases is growing by at least 500 per day.
+To make matters worse, the number of cases growing by at least 200 per day.

 Some of the most hit cities are those of Lilongwe and Blantyre, which explains why the Presidential Taskforce on Covid and Cholera announced, on January 2, 2023, that it had imposed a two-week suspension on school opening in Blantyre and Lilongwe cities.

 This was done to save lives.
 This was done to preserve life.
 Understandably so.
 Children are the future of this country.
 And these children are preparing for the future through studies.
-It would be paradoxical, therefore, for learners and students— who are the future— to get cholera infections and die in the name of molding a future.
+It would be ironical, therefore, for learners and students— who are the future—to get cholera infections and die in the name of molding a future.

 We, ordinary people, can do so by following preventative measures.

 Water boards, too, have a role to play.
 They have to make water available to users.
-I mean, potable water— something people in my township have been deprived of for five weeks now.
+I mean, potable water— something people in my township have been deprived of for two months now.